The Sweetness of Subtraction

 The Japanese have quietly perfected a different paradigm: Amami (sweetness) through subtraction.

 By extracting natural sweetness solely from the alchemical marriage of rice and kōji mold, Japanese fermentation culture achieves a “subtractive sweetness” (Sweetness of Subtraction).
 This is an organic alchemy that bypasses the external “addition” of cane sugar.
-It is the most tender way to install the vital energy of the earth directly into our biological systems, completely free from the hyper-accumulation of industrial noise.

 Act I: Amazake